criminal court

 The court often bases its pretrial detention decision on information about the defendant’s criminal and personal history, drug use, residence, employment, and family-community ties.

-The court may release the accused on their own recognizance (OR) without the need to post bail.
+The court may release the accused on their own recognizance (OR), without requiring them to post bail.

 Posting Bail

 In more violent and severe cases, usually felonies, a pretrial release is generally conditioned on the accused posting bail.
-Bail is intended to ensure the accused will appear for all further court proceedings as required by the court.
+Bail is intended to ensure the accused will appear for all further court proceedings as required.

-However, many jurisdictions can deny bail and impose pretrial detention in severe offenses where the accused is deemed dangerous to the community and poses a flight risk.
+However, many jurisdictions can deny bail and impose pretrial detention for severe offenses in which the accused is deemed dangerous to the community and poses a flight risk.

 Failure To Appear